Subscribe to AfricArt, it's FREE! News & deals on African Art, in your inbox.

 This woman may be lean, or curvy and voluptuous.

-Her earlobes may be torn and stretched, and adorned with the most beautiful earrings.
+Her earlobes may be torn and stretched, and adorned with the most beautiful array of handcrafted earrings.

 Her lips may be stretched, too, then bejeweled with a large lip plate or disc.